 After initial matriculation at Providence College, students may seek permission to enroll in courses at other institutions in fulfillment of their major, minor, or certificate program requirements.
 Written authorization from the Office of the Dean of Undergraduate and Graduate Studies is required in advance of any such enrollment.
 Credits earned at other institutions through summer school or intersession courses may be approved only for the purpose of rectifying deficiencies in credit hours earned or fulfilling specific program requirements as authorized, not for the purpose of accelerating the advancement of graduation class year status.

 Students who have earned transfer credits with specific Providence College equivalencies may not enroll in the same course and receive additional credit.
 In adherence to the College’s course-repeat policy (see Office of the Registrar ), credits may only be earned for the most recent course attempt.
 Thus, the original transfer credit will remain on the official transcript, but may not be counted toward the student’s earned credit hours or grade point average.

-Official transcripts listing all transfer course work from the accredited institutions must be forwarded to the Office of the Registrar.
+Official transcripts listing all transfer course work from the accredited institutions must be forwarded to the Office of the Admission.

 College credits earned through advanced placement or dual enrollment while in high school will be noted as such on the academic record following appropriate approval by the Office of the Dean of Undergraduate and Graduate Studies.